FREQUENTLY ASKED

 Answer:

-Each year the Commission mails all active, non-exempt attorneys an
+the Commission makes reports available for all active, non-exempt

 Answer: